frontendpatterns/frontendpatterns.dev/src/content/patterns/event-handler-contract.md

 ## Solution

-Apply the Event Handler Contract pattern by typing event handlers to ensure type-safe event handling, and reinforce it with concise examples or tests.
+Type event handlers to ensure type-safe event handling.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.